ElectricBrainUK/IdleMiner/README.md

 - You should then enter your Ethereum address under address.
 - Under Pool you add your pool address including the port (e.g. eu1.ethermine.org:5555)
 - Add the protocol under the protocol section (e.g. stratum+tls)
+- Choose whether or not to support us via donation